mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 # BEFORE INITIAL RELEASE

 DONE- Make top font look like style guide
-DONE- Make the Card Price more oobvious
+DONE- Make the Card Price more obvious

+- Counter for Refreshes for the month
+  DONE - Toaster for user after they order a product

 # Improvements and Tasks